 The firm’s pioneering work with business partners and family businesses resulted in a rapid leap from being a Washington regional firm to one that worked nationwide.
 The business and popular press ran stories about the firm’s multidisciplinary mediation approach.
 Partners and families throughout the U.S. became clients.
 John Gromala, a well-established mediator and former estate-planning attorney, became the firm’s director on the West Coast.

-The second specialty was conflict prevention.
+Also added was the specialty of conflict prevention.
 After years of resolving partner conflicts, it became obvious that even experienced partners didn’t know the full range of business and interpersonal issues they needed to address when they become partners.
 The publication of The Partnership Charter: How To Start Out Right With Your New Business Partnership (Or Fix The One You’re In) by Dr. Gage broke new ground by being the first book to describe the complete range of issues people must consider when becoming business partner.
 It’s been called a short course on being partners.

-In 2005, Drs.
-Gage and Kopf began offering The Partnership Charter Workbook to their clients.
+In 2005, Dr. Gage began offering The Partnership Charter Workbook to his clients.
 The Workbook is a structured approach that aids partners who are starting out and existing partners, in discussing, negotiating, and reaching agreement on both sides of being partners — business and interpersonal.
 The approach includes a thorough review and feedback of the client’s partnership charter.

 BMC was the country’s first multidisciplinary firm dedicated to resolving differences among owners of closely-held businesses.
 Today, the firm continues to set the standard for conflict prevention and resolution among co-owners.
 No company has BMC’s breadth and depth of experience in this area.
 No other company matches BMC’s multidisciplinary team.
 No other company possesses BMC’s knowledge and experience when it comes to helping partners get on with their businesses and their lives.